-To provide a method for testing and validating quantitative accuracy of SUV measurements produced by display and analysis methods, the QIBA FDG-PET/CT Technical Committee has developed an FDG-PET/CT digital reference object (DRO), which is a synthetic test object comprised of stacked DICOM images representing an FDG-PET image volume and an aligned CT image volume.
+To provide a method for testing and validating quantitative accuracy of SUV measurements produced by the display and analysis methods, the QIBA FDG-PET/CT Biomarker Committee has developed an FDG-PET/CT digital reference object (DRO), which is a synthetic test object comprised of stacked DICOM images representing an FDG-PET image volume and an aligned CT image volume.
 The PET and CT images are based on the NEMA/MITA NU-2 Image Quality phantom.
 The DRO has pre-determined test objects to evaluate ROI functionality and pre-determined DICOM header information to test SUV calculations.
 Since the DRO is created synthetically, any image display software is expected to reproduce the known values exactly, except for the insignificant machine precision errors.
-Further details are given in Appendix F. Recommended versions of vendor-neutral pseudo-codes for SUV calculation are given in Appendix G.
+Further details are given in Appendix F. Recommended versions of vendor-neutral pseudo-codes for SUV calculation are given in Appendix G. All software used for image analysis should be verified by the procedures in 4.4.3.